-(1) SERVICES TO BE PROVIDED BY SECRETARY, AGENCY, OR PRIVATE ENTITY.-Financial and administrative services (including those related to budgeting, accounting, financial reporting, personnel and procurement) shall be provided the Council by the Secretary or, at the discretion of the Council, another agency or private entity that reaches an agreement with the Council, for which payments shall be made in advance, or by reimbursement, from funds of the Council in such amounts as may be agreed on by the Chairman of the Council and the head of the agency or the authorized representative of the private entity that will provide the services.

-(2) FEDERAL AGENCY REGULATIONS RELATING TO COLLECTION APPLY.-When a Federal agency affords those services, the regulations of that agency under section 5514(b) of title 5 for the collection of indebtedness of personnel resulting from erroneous payments shall apply to the collection of erroneous payments made to or on behalf of a Council employee, and regulations of that agency under sections 1513(d) and 1514 of title 31 for the administrative control of funds shall apply to appropriations of the Council.
-The Council shall not be required to prescribe those regulations.

-(g) FUNDS, PERSONNEL, FACILITIES, AND SERV-ICES.-

-(1) PROVIDED BY FEDERAL AGENCY.-Any Federal agency may provide the Council, with or without reimbursement as may be agreed on by the Chairman and the agency, with such funds, personnel, facilities, and services under its jurisdiction and control as may be needed by the Council to carry out its duties, to the extent that the funds, personnel, facilities, and services are requested by the Council and are otherwise available for that purpose.
-Any funds provided to the Council pursuant to this subsection shall be obligated by the end of the fiscal year following the fiscal year in which the funds are received by the Council.
+(1) Services to be provided by secretary. - (1) SERVICES TO BE PROVIDED BY SECRETARY, AGENCY, OR PRIVATE ENTITY.-Financial and administrative services (including those related to budgeting, accounting, financial reporting, personnel and procurement) shall be provided the Council by the Secretary or, at the discretion of the Council, another agency or private entity that reaches an agreement with the Council, for which payments shall be made in advance, or by reimbursement, from funds of the Council in such amounts as may be agreed on by the Chairman of the Council and the head of the agency or the authorized representative of the private entity that will provide the services. - (2) FEDERAL AGENCY REGULATIONS RELATING TO COLLECTION APPLY.-When a Federal agency affords those services, the regulations of that agency under section 5514(b) of title 5 for the collection of indebtedness of personnel resulting from erroneous payments shall apply to the collection of erroneous payments made to or on behalf of a Council employee, and regulations of that agency under sections 1513(d) and 1514 of title 31 for the administrative control of funds shall apply to appropriations of the Council.
+The Council shall not be required to prescribe those regulations. - (g) Funds, Personnel, Facilities, and Services - - (1) PROVIDED BY FEDERAL AGENCY.-Any Federal agency may provide the Council, with or without reimbursement as may be agreed on by the Chairman and the agency, with such funds, personnel, facilities, and services under its jurisdiction and control as may be needed by the Council to carry out its duties, to the extent that the funds, personnel, facilities, and services are requested by the Council and are otherwise available for that purpose.
+Any funds provided to the Council pursuant to this subsection shall be obligated by the end of the fiscal year following the fiscal year in which the funds are received by the Council. - (2) OBTAINING ADDITIONAL PROPERTY, FACILITIES, AND SERVICES AND RECEIVING DONATIONS

-(2) OBTAINING ADDITIONAL PROPERTY, FACILI-TIES, AND SERVICES AND RECEIVING DONATIONS OF MONEY.-To the extent of available appropriations, the Council may obtain by purchase, rental, donation, or otherwise additional property, facilities, and services as may be needed to carry out its duties and may receive donations of money for that purpose.
-The Executive Director may accept, hold, use, expend, and administer the property, facilities, services, and money for the purposes of this division.

-(h) RIGHTS, BENEFITS, AND PRIVILEGES OF TRANSFERRED EMPLOYEES.-Any employee in the competitive service of the United States transferred to the Council under section 207 of the National Historic Preservation Act (Public Law 89-665) retains all the rights, benefits, and privileges pertaining to the competitive service held prior to the transfer.

-(i) EXEMPTION FROM FEDERAL ADVISORY COM-MITTEE ACT.-The Council is exempt from the

-Federal Advisory Committee Act (5 U.S.C.
-App.). (j) PROVISIONS THAT GOVERN OPERATIONS OF COUNCIL.-Subchapter II of chapter 5 and chapter 7 of title 5 shall govern the operations of the Council.
+- of Money.-To the extent of available appropriations, the Council may obtain by purchase, rental, donation, or otherwise additional property, facilities, and services as may be needed to carry out its duties and may receive donations of money for that purpose.
+The Executive Director may accept, hold, use, expend, and administer the property, facilities, services, and money for the purposes of this division. - (h) RIGHTS, BENEFITS, AND PRIVILEGES OF TRANSFERRED EMPLOYEES.-Any employee in the competitive service of the United States transferred to the Council under section 207 of the National Historic Preservation Act (Public Law 89-665) retains all the rights, benefits, and privileges pertaining to the competitive service held prior to the transfer. - (i) EXEMPTION FROM FEDERAL ADVISORY COM-MITTEE ACT.-The Council is exempt from the Federal Advisory Committee Act (5 U.S.C.
+App.). - (j) PROVISIONS THAT GOVERN OPERATIONS OF COUNCIL.-Subchapter II of chapter 5 and chapter 7 of title 5 shall govern the operations of the Council.